swt30/thesis/chapters/00-preface/00-preface.md

          | Parts of this dissertation have been previously published or submitted for publication.
 Chapters 2 and 3 are based on our paper, "In hot water: effects of temperature-dependent interiors on the radii of water-rich super-Earths" [@Thomas2016].
 Chapter 4 is based on another paper, "Internal heating of watery super-Earths", submitted for publication.
          | \newthought{I hereby declare} that this dissertation entitled "Internal and atmospheric structures of heated watery super-Earths" is the result of my own work and includes nothing which is the outcome of work done in collaboration except as declared in this Preface and specified in the text.
 It is not substantially the same as any that I have submitted or is being concurrently submitted for a degree or diploma or other qualification at the University of Cambridge or any other University or similar institution.
          | I further state that no substantial part of my dissertation has already been submitted or is being concurrently submitted for any such degree, diploma or other qualification at the University of Cambridge or any other University of similar institution.
-         | This dissertation does not exceed the prescribed word limit for the Degree Committee of Physics and Chemistry of 60,000 words.
+         | This dissertation does not exceed the word limit of 60,000 words prescribed by the Degree Committee for the Faculty of Physics and Chemistry.

 colophon: |
           | [\raisebox{-.2\height}{\includegraphics[height=0.4cm]{creativecommons.pdf}}](http://creativecommons.org/licenses/by/4.0/) This work is licensed under a [Creative Commons Attribution 4.0 International License.](http://creativecommons.org/licenses/by/4.0/)